Mardi Gras Throws

 Jambalaya

-Nothing screams Southern Louisiana more than jambalaya, so it’s no surprise that many people like to have them during Mardi Gras.
+Nothing screams Southern Louisiana more than jambalaya, so it’s no surprise that many people like to have it during Mardi Gras.
 Acme Oyster House serves this delicious dish with smoked sausage, chicken, and seasoned rice.
-This spot offers several other great New Orleans-inspired dishes like po’boys, red beans, and rice, and seafood étouffée, so you can enjoy traditional Mardi Gras food in an entire meal here.
+This spot offers several other great New Orleans-inspired dishes like po’boys, red beans, and rice, and seafood étouffée, so you can enjoy an entire meal of Mardi Gras food.

 Colorful king cake daiquiri at High Tide Daiquiris & Mimosas in Gulf Shores